paddysplace/paddysblog-v3/_drafts/running-and-depression.md

 So I'm rebelling against my own brain.
 I'm forcing myself out of my comfort zone.
 Going somewhere new.
 On my own.
 I keep my head down and follow my exercise plan.
 And then go home.
 It's a start I guess.

-Hiding behind a screen, posting on social media where the barrier between me and other people is the internet.
+Hiding behind a screen, posting on social media, the barrier between me and other people is the internet.
 I need to move that to the next level and into the real world.
 That's where the mental health and running pairing will be strong enough to get me through the absolute terror my brain will be going through.
 Hopefully.
 Eventually.

 I've signed up.
 Registered my name.
 Got my parkrun barcode.
 I just need to...go.
 I could walk the entire 5k if I wanted.
 I could walk, with the occasional jog.
 I can go round the course however I want to.
 No judgment.